learnpoint/piko/README.md

 <!-- footer-nav.html -->
 ```

-Variables can be passed to components with javascript object syntax:
+Variables can be passed to includes with javascript object syntax:

 ```html
 ---